 The first wife claimed the insurance policy was meant to act as a stand-alone clause, meaning it was not strictly intended to provide her with spousal support in the event of the husband’s death.
 Her reasons were that it lacked express language indicating its sole purpose was to secure support.
 She also argued that the separation agreement was intended to be a final settlement of all of their issues, not just support.
 Finally, the paragraph did not contain a “draw down” clause which would allow the husband to reduce the amount of insurance in a way that corresponded with his declining support obligations.

 The court agreed with the first wife’s interpretation of the separation agreement and awarded her the full $500,000 paid out by the policy.

-At Gelman & Associates our team of experienced, knowledgeable, family lawyers provides our clients with the information and support they need to make education decisions about matters relating to spousal support.
+At Gelman & Associates, our team of experienced, knowledgeable, family lawyers provide our clients with the information and support they need to make educated decisions about matters relating to spousal support.
 We aggressively litigate on behalf of our clients in order to provide them with the best possible outcome for their case.
 Please contact us online or by phone at 1-888-769-0737 to see how we can help you today.